git-moss/ConvertWithMoss/README.md

 There are currently no metadata fields (category, creator, etc.) specified in the format.
 Therefore, the same guessing logic is applied as with plain WAV files (see the metadata parameters of WAV above for an explanation).

-### Korg wavestate/modwave (*.korgmultisample)
+### Korg wavestate/modwave

 The korgmultisample format is currently used by the Korg wavestate and modwave keyboards.
-Files in that format can be opened with the Korg Sample Builder software and transferred to the keyboard.
+Files in that format (*.korgmultisample) can be opened with the Korg Sample Builder software and transferred to the keyboard.

 Since the format is pretty simple all data stored in the file is available for the conversion.

+### Korg KMP/KSF

+The KMP/KSF format (*.KMP) was first introduced in the Korg Trinity workstation (1995) and since then supported in many Korg workstations and entertainment keyboards up to the latest Korg Nautilus (2020).
+The following keyboards are known to support the format:

+* Trinity
+* Triton
+* OASYS
+* M3
+* Kronos
+* KROSS (only for pads)
+* PA1X/PA800/PA2X/PA3X/PA4X
+* Nautilus

+The format is documented in detail in the appendix of the respective parameter guides.
+The KMP format contains only 1 layer of a multisample, which means there are only key splits but no velocity layers.
+The file references several KSF files which contain the sample data for each key region.

 ## Destination formats